 Read the full interview

 When did you graduate?

-I graduated in 2012, one year later than planned, since I took a year off to go to India.
+I graduated one year later than planned, since I took a year off to go to India.
 The experiences I gained from that trip made that extra year before graduation worthwhile.
 I think my year in India changed my attitude to my last year as a design student, so that I could make the most of my time there.

 Did you start working at Transformator directly after your graduation, and how did you end up there?